NishantRai567/NishantRai567/README.md

 I’m an aspiring Data Scientist with a Master’s in Chemistry.
 My analytical background drives my passion for Data Science and Machine Learning, where I apply statistical analysis and data-driven solutions to solve business challenges.

 ## 🌱 I'm currently learning

-- **Data Science Infinity** :I’m actively advancing my skills through the Data Science Infinity program, focusing on practical, project-based learning in:
+I’m actively advancing my skills through the Data Science Infinity program, focusing on practical, project-based learning in:

 - Data Analysis & Statistical Methods